|Lat/Lon:||38.04080°N / 119.2457°W|

 Depending on snow conditions, Mount Olsen can be hiked as early as Memorial Day Weekend; but often hiking here is done starting mid-June and going through early October.

 Appreciation is owed to Windsor Riley (aka Noondueler) who created this page, and who passed away in 2016.

 From the junction with Hwy.
 120, go north 12 miles on Hwy.
 395 to Conway Summit, 8,143', (the highest pass of Hwy 395 in the eastern Sierra).

 From Bridgeport take 395 south 13 miles to Conway Summit.

 At Conway Summit take the Virginia Lakes Road 6 miles (west) to the trailhead at roads end.

 Take the short trail going to Red Lake (south) a few hundred yards.
-Break off before Red Lake and traverse left between the base of "South Peak" and an unnamed lake .5 miles to the easy chute between "South Peak" and Mt.
-Olsen.
-Take the chute to the saddle and go .3 miles (left) to Mt.
-Olsen.
+Break off before Red Lake and traverse left between the base of South Peak and an unnamed lake half a mile to the easy chute between South Peak and Mount Olsen.
+Take the chute to the saddle and go 0.3 miles (left) to Mount Olsen.

 Despite requiring off-trail hiking, this is a pretty easy peak.
 From the trailhead, it is only about 1.5 miles to the summit gaining less than 1,300'.
 A fun 5-mile loop can be done over Mount Olsen, South Peak, and Black Mountain back to the trailhead, gaining 2,700'.